Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 this Github repo.
 The only exceptions are several large datasets (LIDAR/DEMs) which were simplified (code in repo) and then the simplified product was saved in the Github Repo.
-This means that no external datasets are necissary to completely recreate the Hawea model and the full methodology is present in this Repo.
+This means that no external datasets are necessary to completely recreate the Hawea model and the full methodology is present in this Repo.

 Repo index